 The least I could was create a website for her efforts!
 So I started exploring some options.
 To see what we could do together.

-Static Website Generators
+What are Static Website Generators

 Typically, for any blog type project I would just recommend to most people to use WordPress, TSO Host WordPress Hosting and be done with it.
 However, for this particular project I felt that this would probably be way too much, and if I was going to involved in this, I wanted to take the opportunity to learn something new myself.